-- Observe/Assist: The student will observe procedures and assist with patient care, positioning of patient and part, tube orientation and angulation, setting exposure factors, etc. The student's performance should demonstrate an interest in learning. - Pre-competency: The student will perform all aspects of the examination under the direct supervision of a registered technologist. - Final competency: After the student has demonstrated that s/he can perform a particular procedure, a final competency will be requested by the student.
-The final competency may include an oral component to be completed with a clinical faculty instructor.
+- Observe/Assist: The student will observe procedures and assist with patient care, positioning of patient and part, tube orientation and angulation, setting exposure factors, etc. The student's performance should demonstrate an interest in learning. - Pre-competency: The student will perform all aspects of the examination under the direct supervision of a registered technologist.

+• Final competency: After the student has demonstrated that s/he can perform a particular procedure, a final competency will be requested by the student.
+The final competency will include an oral component to be completed with a clinical faculty instructor.
 Once this is successfully completed, a student may perform the procedure under indirect supervision.

-Each of these steps $\cdot$ Observe/Assist, $\cdot$ Pre-competency and $\cdot$ Final competency is to be documented by a radiographer in the clinical setting or by the clinical coordinator.
+Each of these steps 1.
+Observe/Assist, 2.
+Pre-competency and 3.
+Final competency is to be documented by a radiographer in the clinical setting or by the clinical coordinator.
 The oral component will be completed by a Baptist University Medical Radiography faculty member.
 The student also has didactic instruction and laboratory demonstration of the selected procedures.
 Once the student has the final competency check/off, s/he may perform the examination under indirect supervision.
 Steps one and two may vary in the number of times necessary to perform prior to the final competency.
-This number will be determined by the radiographer/instructor who is checking the student.
+The radiographer/instructor who is checking the student will determine this number.
 The steps should be demonstrated on a patient whenever possible.